Tahoe — on-panel interface

 Lighting scenes.

 Composed per-room, per-time-of-day.
-A "Morning" scene at Qualia raises the kitchen pendants to 38%, the under-cabinet to 18%, and the dining wash to 0 — held until the principal walks past the master suite door, which fades it.
-Never typed in by the family.
+A “Morning” scene fades the kitchen and under-cabinet pendants to their dawn levels and holds the dining wash dark — releasing only when the principal walks past the master suite door.
+Written once, in software; never typed in by the family.

 ii.